Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 > NOTE: Although you can specify any value for the container name in the `FROM` clause, we recommend you use the container name for consistency.

-Perform parameterized queries by passing a dictionary containing the parameters and their values to [Container.query_items][ref_container_query_items]:
+Perform parameterized queries by passing a dictionary containing the parameters and their values to [ContainerClient.query_items][ref_container_query_items]:

 ```Python
 discontinued_items = container.query_items(